Skip to main content

 2.2 Initialize the SDK

-Before use, the SDK needs to be initialized by filling in the corresponding environment parameters, where the value of endpointType is determined by the application's development mode.
+Before using, the SDK needs to be initialized by filling in the corresponding environment parameters, where the value of endpointType is determined by the application's development mode.

 import * as wedaClient from "@cloudbase/weda-client";